antao97/dgcnn.pytorch/README.md

 | This repo | **85.2** | **84.5** | 80.3 | 84.7 | **79.8** | **91.1** | **76.8** | **92.0** | 87.3 | **83.8** | **95.7** | **69.6** | 94.3 | **83.7** | 51.5 | **76.1** | **82.8** |

 &nbsp;
-## Point Cloud Sementic Segmentation
+## Point Cloud Semantic Segmentation

-The network structure for this task is slightly different with part sementation, without spatial transform and categorical vector.
+The network structure for this task is slightly different with part segmentation, without spatial transform and categorical vector.
 The MLP in the end is changed into (512, 256, 13) and only one dropout is used after 256.

 You have to download `Stanford3dDataset_v1.2_Aligned_Version.zip` manually from https://goo.gl/forms/4SoGp4KtH1jfRqEj2 and place it under `data/`